 Air conditioner cleaner

-Before you begin, turn off all power running to the air conditioning unit.
-Turn off any power points it’s plugged into, and even turn it off at the circuit board if possible.
-You’re going to be dealing with the big outdoor component of your system for this step, and it’s crucial there’s no power running through the system.
+Before you begin, it’s crucial that there’s no power running through the system.
+Turn off any power points your air conditioner is plugged into, and turn it off at the circuit board if possible.

 How to clean the air conditioner filter